Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 Start your day high in fiber: breakfast for your gut health

-A fiber-rich breakfast sets the tone for your intestines.
-Our products are specially developed to make that easy and tasty:
+A fiber-rich breakfast sets the tone for your gut.
+Our products are specially designed to make that easy and delicious:

 🍞 Omega 3 bread mix

-Made with oat flakes, kernels, seeds and psyllium fibres, this mix is rich in both soluble and insoluble fibres – great for your bowel movements and your bacteria.
+Made with rolled oats, kernels, seeds, and psyllium husk.
+This mix is rich in both soluble and insoluble fiber – great for your bowel movements and your bacteria.

 🥄 Boost mix

-Our ultimate fiber mix: a combination of broken linseed, chia seed and hemp seed.
-Ideal for mixing with your yogurt or oatmeal.
+Our ultimate fiber blend: a combination of ground flaxseed, chia seeds, and hemp seeds.
+Perfect for mixing into your yogurt or oatmeal.

-Our oatmeal products and artisanal granolas contain oats, nuts and seeds – all rich in beta-glucans and fibre that nourish your intestinal flora.
+Our oatmeal products and artisanal granolas contain oats, nuts, and seeds – all rich in beta-glucans and fiber that nourish your gut flora.

 🍶 Combine with fermented yoghurt

-Use full-fat yoghurt, kefir or Skyr as a base for your breakfast.
-The live cultures strengthen your intestinal flora, especially in combination with fibre-rich toppings.
+Use full-fat yogurt, kefir, or skyr as a base for your breakfast.
+The live cultures strengthen your gut flora, especially when combined with fiber-rich toppings.

-According to theNutrition Center and the Maag Lever Darm Stichting, we need at least 30 grams of fiber every day, but most Belgians and Dutch people do not meet that standard.
+According to theNutrition Center and the Dutch Digestive and Gastrointestinal Foundation, we need at least 30 grams of fiber every day, but most Belgians and Dutch people do not meet that standard.

 What does fiber do for your intestines?